- US Online Poker

 In all of those states, you can safely and legally play at any online casino that has a license from the appropriate state regulatory body.
-Soon, Connecticut will join that club, and Illinois may follow suit as well.
+Connecticut joined that club on Oct.
+19, 2021, and Illinois may follow suit soon, as well.

 Some online casino brands have plans to operate nationally, as far as legislation permits.
 Others are focused on a single region.
 As a result, we see new online casinos pop up in one of a few ways:

 Last updated: Nov.
 4, 2021

 In terms of share of the total US market, there’s a lot of separation between what we at Online Poker Report call the Big Three, and everyone else.
 Those top three operators launch quickly, just about everywhere that they’re legally able to.
 They are: